hectorplinio/katas/README.md

 This exercise combines all properties from an array of objects into a single object.

 For more details, please refer to the [README](src/mergeObjectsInArray/README.md) inside the `src/mergeObjectsInArray` directory.

+### Kata 8: filterObjects

+This exercise combines all properties from an array of objects into a single object.

+For more details, please refer to the [README](src/filterObjects/README.md) inside the `src/filterObjects` directory.

 ## Development